 Numbness, tingling, or burning below a cast or splint

-Excessive swelling below a cast or splint
+Excessive swelling above or below a cast or splint

 Loss of active movement of fingers or toes below a cast

 Cast aids help you get around safely and comfortably.
 If you need any of these aids, your healthcare provider will teach you how to use them:

 Sling.
 This keeps your injured arm still and helps carry your cast.